 Stephen makes it adamantly clear to Calvin that he wants Django's bed, sheets, pillowcase and everything else burned after he leaves.
 He gets his wish.

 When outlining the plan to rescue Broomhilda, Dr. Schultz uses the analogy that instead of offering to buy a horse, they should offer to buy a farm.
 He winds up "buying the farm."

 According to Stephen, the Le Quint Dickey Mining Company kills their slaves when their backs give out, then tosses them down a hole.
 One of the miners is Quentin Tarantino in a cameo.
 So, unlike Jimmie, storing dead niggers is his business.

-When they come across the slave in the tree who tried to run away, as Candie steps from the carriage you can see he is stepping onto fresh soil, probably turned over,as if it were dug up for a grave.
-You also notice another one not too far from the one he is stepping on, and later when Django is chained Stephen lists all of the things they`ve done to other slaves one can only wonder what happened to the two people whom we know are in the ground.
+When they come across the slave in the tree who tried to run away, as Candie steps from the carriage you can see he is stepping onto fresh soil, probably turned over, as if it were dug up for a grave.
+You also notice another one not too far from the one he is stepping on.
+Later, when Django is chained, Stephen lists all of the things they've done to other slaves; one can only wonder what happened to the two people whom we know are in the ground.

 At the end of the film, Django and Hilda successfully murder all the owners and overseers at Candieland before running away.
 One can only imagine the reaction that must've occurred throughout the South at the thought of a slave rebellion going that far.